LoganWeir/logan-latex-resume/README.md

 Wanted to use LaTeX to more easily adapt my resume to job postings, and I was tried of Figma installing login items on my system.

-This fork of the [Deedy-Resume-Reversed by ZDTaylor](https://github.com/ZDTaylor/Deedy-Resume-Reversed).
+This is a fork of [Deedy-Resume-Reversed by ZDTaylor](https://github.com/ZDTaylor/Deedy-Resume-Reversed).

 # Dependencies